 Malone also said he's well aware that these three schools -- which are also among the smallest in Berkshire County -- have been discussed as candidates to be closed or consolidated to reduce costs to member towns.

 New Marlborough has 81 students from pre-kindergarten through Grade 4.
 Monterey and South Egremont are one-room early elementary school houses, with seven kindergarten and 10 kindergarten and first-grade students, respectively.
-However, South Egremont, according to school officials, is on track to double its capacity next year based on applications for enrollment.

 During his tour, Malone heard from parents, school and town officials, and community members about the good things happening -- small classes, one-on-one learning, interdisciplinary classes, and projects.
 He also saw the challenges, such as the need for building renovations and repairs and more support for transportation costs.